██████╗ ███████╗███████╗██████╗ ███████╗███████╗████████╗ ███████╗██╗ ██╗██╗ ██╗

 Dolphin Nebula

-DIST: 4,500 LYCONST: CANIS MAJORYEAR: 2023PALETTE: SHO
+DIST: 4,500 LYCONST: CANIS MAJORYEAR: 2023PALETTE: HOO

 Sharpless 2-308, the Dolphin Nebula, is a Wolf-Rayet bubble approximately 4,500 light-years away in Canis Major.
 Driven by Wolf-Rayet star EZ Canis Majoris (WR 6), this near-perfectly spherical shell of ionised gas represents the accumulated output of thousands of years of ferocious stellar wind energy.
 Its soft rounded shape and blue-purple tones in narrowband imaging give it the gentle appearance that inspired its cetacean nickname — belying the violent physics behind it.